Establishment in 1953

 Declaration of Safety, Security, and Sustainability in Food Packaging

-⓵ Use of Materials Proven to be Safe and Secure
+1. Use of Materials Proven to Be Safe and Secure

-⓶ Implementation of Safe and Secure Production Systems
+2. Implementation of Reliable and Safe Production Systems

-⓷ Development of Bio-based Products and “The Realization of a Sustainable Society” through the creation of new business models
+3. Development of Bio-based Products and the Realization of a Sustainable Society through Innovative Business Models

 Year of 2003-2012

-A honeycomb structure is a hollow structure consisting of a collection of beehive-shaped hexagonal cells sandwiched together.
-It boasts the highest strength-to-weight ratio among all structures, making it an environmentally friendly material that contributes to weight reduction.
+A honeycomb structure consists of a network of beehive-shaped hexagonal cells forming a hollow core, sandwiched between two surface layers.
+Renowned for having the highest strength-to-weight ratio of any structural form, it is an environmentally friendly material that greatly contributes to weight reduction.

 Year of 2003-2012

-While concrete tanks were commonly used in the past, there was a growing interest in lightweight and easy-to-install plastic tanks.
-Leveraging our strength as a major injection molding manufacturer, we successfully developed a highly convenient storage tank that achieved improved work efficiency, cost reduction, and high quality.
+While concrete tanks were once the industry standard, demand began to grow for lightweight, easy-to-install plastic alternatives.
+Leveraging our expertise as a leading injection molding manufacturer, we successfully developed a high-performance tank that improves on-site efficiency, reduces costs, and ensures consistent quality.

-The use of recycled materials in the tank also received recognition for its contribution to reducing environmental impact.
-Over the years, the adoption of our rainwater storage tanks has been increasing in both public and private construction projects, solidifying our position in the industry.
+The tank’s use of recycled materials has also been recognized for reducing environmental impact.
+Since its introduction, the Risu Rain Stadium has seen widespread adoption in both public and private construction projects, solidifying our position in the rainwater management sector.

-As localized heavy rainfall continues to increase due to climate change, the demand for our products is expected to grow.
-We remain committed to meeting this demand and further establishing our presence in the industry.
+As climate change continues to drive more frequent and intense rainfall events, demand for our solution is expected to grow.
+We remain committed to meeting this demand and contributing to the creation of safer, more resilient communities.

 Year of 2013 - Present